- Overview

 Sustained Study in Gaelic

-In 2013, Gaelic language will be one of fourteen sustained study courses offered to students entering at Level 1.
+Gaelic is one of the Sustained Studies courses offered to students entering at Level 1.
 To have Gaelic on your degree transcript, you need only take one language course per semester for the first two years of your degree.
 Students join the Gaelic language course appropriate to their level of Gaelic language skills at Level 1 and, if they complete our Level 1 courses successfully, students continue into Level 2 Gaelic language.
 Studying the Gaelic language for two years is likely to enhance your employability in Scotland, and in the Highlands and Islands region in particular.

 Discipline Breadth in Gaelic